65 jobs to be lost at Coca-Cola in Drogheda

 The review was announced in January and while 65 jobs will be impacted, 10 new roles will also be created.

-The company will remain a major employer in the area, around 200 are employed in Droghea at the moment and it is understood that the package being offered to the 65 is competitive.
+The company will remain a major employer in the area, about 200 are employed in Drogheda at the moment and it is understood that the package being offered to the 65 is competitive.

-A Coca-Cola spokesperson on Tuesday said it is evolving as a total beverage company and, “that includes changing the way we work to increase our speed and agility.”
+A Coca-Cola spokesperson on Tuesday said it was evolving as a total beverage company and, “that includes changing the way we work to increase our speed and agility”.

 “The company’s Integrated Services organisation provides a broad range of support services globally, including for finance, procurement, human resources and a number of other areas.”